 Meanwhile, Intel’s portfolio puts CPU processing power first and graphics second regardless of the form factor.
 Technically you could say they’re all-in-one chips too, but the CPU cores are at the heart of the Intel package.
 Sure, the four-core i7-8550U sucks slightly more power than AMD’s recent Ryzen 7 2700U four-core all-in-one chip, but you get higher base and boost speeds with the Intel model.

-AMD’s argument is performance-per-watt, and we get that.
+AMD’s argument is performance per watt, and we get that.
 But laptop manufacturers apparently aren’t falling for the hype and seemingly prefer Intel’s portfolio, even more so when they build laptops with discrete graphics.
 Don’t get us wrong: There are laptops with AMD all-in-one chips on the market, they’re just not in abundance like the Intel-based variants.
-That said, laptop shoppers will likely choose Intel based on market saturation, advertisement, and word-of-mouth.

 But times could be changing for AMD.
 Acer recently introduced a gaming laptop that relies on AMD hardware, but it’s not an all-in-one chip.
 Instead, the Predator Helios 500 offers up to an AMD Ryzen 7 2700 eight-core processor and a discrete Radeon RX Vega 56 graphics chip alongside more commonplace Intel/Nvidia build options.